spiceai/spiceai/README.md

 export PATH="$HOME/.spice/bin:$PATH"
 ```

-You can may also add to your `.bashrc`
+You can also add to your `.bashrc`

 ```bash
 cat "export PATH="$HOME/.spice/bin:$PATH"" >> ~/.bashrc